ThreatResponse/aws_ir/docs/installing.rst

 System Requirements
 *******************

-Currently only linux is a supported platform.
-Python 3 compatability is maintained where possible but the tip of the master branch may only function in a Python 2 environment.
+ThreatResponse now requires python >= 3.4.
+It may still work(ish) with Python 2.7 but is not recommended due to security problems with cryptography libraries in Python 2.7.

 While aws_ir is written purely in python, some of the libraries used require additional system packages.

 Fedora / RHEL Distributions
 ---------------------------

-* python-devel (Python 2.7+)
+* python-devel (Python 3.4+)
 * python-pip
 * libffi-devel
 * libssl-devel